httpd.execline performs the business logic of a a static HTTP mirror. it is

 the hostname and requested resource for the current request will be

-substituted for all instances of ${hostname}
+substituted for all instances of ${hostname} and ${resource} in

-the header contents, which might prove useful for the Location
+the header contents, which might prove useful for the Location and

-Onion-Location
+Onion-Location headers.

-and newlines will be stripped from filenames and file contents to
+\r and newlines will be stripped from filenames and file contents to

 prevent trivial mischevious configurations from breaking HTTP